 Specifics of PP Training

 Personally, my favourite element of our PP Mat Training Course is called Body Day.
 It’s a logistical hassle, time consuming, students initially dislike it, and it’s invaluable.
 For the first portion of the teacher training course, students practice teach on each other gaining skills and confidence.
 They are then assigned someone to teach (a body), whom they’ve never met and has likely never done Pilates.
 This is always a bit jarring.
 Why don’t they follow what I’m saying?
 Why don’t they “get it”?
 Teacher trainers give huge support, feed back and assistance and students always manage to get through it.
 It happens several times during both the mat and reformer courses and is incredibly educational and informative, and immediately improves how students relate to the course material having had a real teaching experience.
 It is our most positively commented upon training technique.

 If you’d like to discuss Pilates Process training further, please contact me directly via email.
-I’m happy to set up time to chat.
+I’m always happy to set up time to chat.